 While other aspects of owning a Kashon may be easy to manage, grooming is perhaps the one that requires the most amount of work.

 A Kashon's coat is thick, which means it holds onto the fur as she sheds.
-In order for this fur to be released, she must be brushed regularly.
+In order for her to release this fur, you must brush her regularly.

 By “regularly,” I mean daily.
-Otherwise, her coat will get all tangled and matted, and it will hurt her to be brushed when you try to get all of these tough knots out.
+Otherwise, her coat will get all tangled and matted, and it will hurt her when you try to get all of those tough knots out.

-Further, because a Kashon's coat is so thick, it can take twice as long to dry – especially if it has not been regularly maintained.
+Further, because a Kashon's coat is so thick, it can take twice as long to dry – especially if you have not regularly maintained it.

 In addition to making her cold and uncomfortable, being stuck in a wet coat can also cause a Kashon to suffer from skin issues.
 Moisture being near the skin for longer than necessary is no good.